rust-lang/rust/text/0000-inline-semantic.md

 ...
 ```

-What if we can instruct the compiler to automatically fill in the file-line-column?
-Rust supported
+What if we could instruct the compiler to automatically fill in the file, line, and column?
-this starting from 1.YY with the `#[implicit_caller_location]` attribute:
+Rust 1.YY introduced the `#[implicit_caller_location]` attribute for exactly this reason:

 ```rust
 // 3.rs